- Fleas are parasites that depend on their hosts for survival.

 Controlling flea larvae in your home

-When you discover a flea infestation, toss dog beds, towels, pillows, blankets, and stuffed dog toys into the washing machine on hot and then into a hot dryer for at least 20 minutes to dry.
+Killing flea larvae helps in eliminating an active flea infestation in your home.
+To focus on getting rid of flea larvae, you should vacuum every day.
+Be sure to vacuum the dark nooks and crannies of carpets, loose rugs, sofas, cracks between hardwood flooring, and where walls meet floors.
+Put dog beds, towels, pillows, blankets, and stuffed dog toys into the washing machine on hot and then into the dryer for at least 20 minutes on high.
 Machine washing everything you can as often as possible kills flea larvae, thus controlling the flea population.
-A steam cleaner is also an extremely effective tool in your flea control arsenal.
-Steam clean your carpets once a month and use it on your upholstered furnishings too to drown fleas at every life stage.
+A steam cleaner is also an extremely effective tool.

 Many swear by their natural flea eliminators, and one of the most popular concoctions is a flea spray consisting of four liters of vinegar, two liters of water, two cups of lemon juice, and one cup of witch hazel mixed together in a large spray bottle and then applied in a heavy spray to furnishings, pet beds, carpets, floors, and other areas where fleas congregate.